Automattic/jetpack/readme.txt

 * [free] a high-speed CDN for your images
 * [free] carousels, slideshows, and tiled galleries
 * [free] embed media from YouTube, Google Documents, Spotify and more
-* [free] sidebar customization including Facebook feeds, Twitter feeds, and RSS feeds
+* [free] sidebar customization including Facebook, Twitter, and RSS feeds
+* [free] extra sidebar widgets including blog stats, calendar, and author widgets
 * [paid] high-speed, ad-free, and high-definition video hosting

 = Discussion and Community =
 Create a connection with your readers and keep them coming back to your site with:

 * [free] email subscriptions
-* [free] comments with Facebook, Twitter, and social logins
+* [free] comments with Facebook, Twitter, and Google social logins
-* [free] multiple contact forms
+* [free] fully-customizable contact forms
-* [free] infinite scroll
+* [free] infinite scroll for your posts

 = Expert Support =
 We have an entire team of happiness engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).